By Elise Haschke, Climate and Agriculture Program Manager, and Darron Gaus, Sustainable Agriculture Specialist

 Now the painting starts taking on real-life animation.
 Matt and the New Leaf team, including refugees through the Multicultural Refugee Coalition who have been given “the potential to thrive in their new communities through dignified, fair-wage work,” all begin work on implementation of the Carbon Farm Plan practices.
 New Leaf’s already rich, diversified farm begins to take a new, breathtaking approach toward carbon sequestration.
 A beautiful food forest has begun to take shape in Central Texas, thanks to CCI and the Carbon Farm Planning process.
 New Leaf has already enhanced the new thought process with fresh ideas, all while growing fresh produce and sustainable products that will provide unmeasurable benefits to the surrounding communities.

-To learn more about Carbon Farm Planning, register for our annual conference, Growing Hope: Practical Tools for Our Changing Climate.
-This free, virtual convening will feature Carbon Cycle Institute and producers with a Carbon Farm Plan on Tuesday, February 28.
-If you would like to reach out to us about potential Carbon Farm Planning at your farm, ranch, or land stewardship project, email firstname.lastname@example.org.
+If you would like to reach out to us about potential Carbon Farm Planning at your farm, ranch, or land stewardship project fill out this Onboarding Interest Form.
+If you have any questions email firstname.lastname@example.org.
 If you would like to discuss carbon in your operation with other like-minded peers, post your question or comments to the ATTRA forum.

 Related ATTRA Resources